opendatacube/geobase/readme.md

 - `base/builder/gdal.opts` feature selection for compiled GDAL, removing features should be easy, adding might require installing extra build dependencies with `apt-get`, might also need to add those extra libs to `base/runner/Dockerfile`.

-## base/wheels

-Next layer up from `builder`.

-1. Common python config
-2. Includes common binaries like `tini`
-3. Some scripts for bootstrapping python environments easily

-Downloads and builds a collection of geospatial/numeric and related python wheels:

-- GEO: GDAL, shapely, pyproj, rasterio, fiona, cartopy
-- IO: h5py, netcdf4

-This layer is used as a `env_builder` base in the multi-stage build.

 ## base/runner

-Derives from `ubuntu:18.04`, has all the necessary C/C++/Fortran libs installed in non-dev mode to run python wheels from `base/wheels`.
+Derives from `ubuntu:20.04`, has all the necessary C/C++/Fortran libs installed in non-dev mode to run python wheels compiled in `base/builder`.

 It is used as base for "runner dockers" that use multi-stage building technique: builder stage constructs a python environment using pre-compiled wheels + whatever extra downloaded from pypi.